vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/loops.rst

 .. image:: images/rao2014.chr11_77400000_78600000.png

-We can use ``kaic loops`` to call loops in Hi-C matrices using the HICCUPS algorithm (`Rao and Huntley et al., 2014 <http://dx.doi.org/10.1016/j.cell.2014.11.021>`_).
+We can use ``fanc loops`` to call loops in Hi-C matrices using the HICCUPS algorithm (`Rao and Huntley et al., 2014 <http://dx.doi.org/10.1016/j.cell.2014.11.021>`_).
 Please refer to the original paper for details on the algorithm, specifically the different types of local neighborhoods defined to make loop calling robust.

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: loops_parser
-   :prog: kaic loops
+   :prog: fanc loops
    :nodescription:
    :nodefault: